nikropht/Developer-SMTP-Server/README.md

-# Super-Smtp-Server
+# Devloper-Smtp-Server

 ## Overview
-Super-Smtp-Server is a tiny SMTP server that is designed to allow developers to quickly check the mail sending functions of their application are working.
+Devloper-Smtp-Server is a tiny SMTP server that is designed to allow developers to quickly check the mail sending functions of their application are working.

 ### Features
 - Simple GUI
 - Multi-threaded, allows you to plug the server component into your own solution

-### What doesn't work
-- There's currently no kind of SMTP authentication available.
-You have to send mail without passwords and such.

 ## Use
 1. Start the server with:
-        SuperSmtpGui.exe
+        DeveloperSmtpGui.exe
 2. Point your mail-sending application to localhost, on port 25.
 3. Send your mail, get satisfaction from the fact that it shows in server's window.